Effingham Low House

 The Effingham Low House is a historic house located at 102 Hook Mountain Road in the Pine Brook section of the township of Montville in Morris County, New Jersey.
 It was added to the National Register of Historic Places on January 17, 1992, for its significance in architecture.
-The house was listed as part of the Dutch Stone Houses in Montville, New Jersey Multiple Property Submission (MPS).
+The house was listed as part of the Dutch Stone Houses in Montville Multiple Property Submission (MPS).

+History and description

+The oldest section of the house was built by Effingham Low sometime before 1775.
+The one and one-half stone house features local Dutch Colonial architecture.
+His son, Nicholas Low inherited the property in 1812.
+The two-story Federal style stone addition was built by him around 1820.